- have a medical degree from a medical school listed in the World Directory of Medical Schools which includes the Canada sponsor note

 - English language proficiency requirements information sheet

-Once all the above steps have been completed, the postgraduate fellow must contact the College to arrange for an appointment.
+Once all the above steps have been completed, the resident-elective must contact the College.
+They may be eligible for expedited processing but if not, they must arrange an appointment.
 All original documents (passport, medical degree, etc.) must be brought to this appointment.
 Registration will be granted at that time.

 - The certificate of professional conduct must be issued by the resident-elective’s current regulatory authority and be dated 60 days prior to the start of the elective.